BC Energy Step Code Builder Guide overview

 LanguagesEnglish

-Where to accessThrough BC Housing.
-An interactive web tool of the same content is also published.
-Check energystepcode.ca for current access terms.
+Where to accessBC Housing.
+An interactive web tool covering the same content is at energystepcode.ca; check there for the current version.

 Why the Builder Guide matters for the ExAC

-Inside the Builder Guide, the nine sections
+Inside the Builder Guide: the nine sections

 The Builder Guide is organized into nine numbered sections plus four appendices.
 Each section addresses a different layer of building a Step Code home, from setting performance targets to detailing the rim joist.